CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

         - Only Object names matter, Instances and Layers names can be repeated.
         - If for some reason you need to have Objects named equally put them next to each other in the hierarchy to make it work.
-            -   Yet bear in mind that Unity Importer merges Objects called equally into a single Mesh!
+            -   Yet bear in mind that Unity importer merges Objects called equally into a single Mesh!

     2 - If you have created Object/s called "Scene" or it's possible casing variations place them at top of the Object Hierarchy in Crocotile3D (Scene tab).
             - This is a special case as "Scene" is the default existing Object in Crocotile3D, it get's applied to all non-grouped-tiles by default.
-                - Again, bear in mind that if you create Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.
+                - Again, bear in mind that if you create Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity importer.

     3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds..." try exporting the .obj file with Merge Vertices disabled in the Crocotile3D export settings and